-Meet the 2024 Winner: Melanie Konigshoff, PhD, MD, ATSF
+Meet the 2024 Winner: Melanie Königshoff, MD, PhD, ATSF

-Melanie Konigshoff is a Professor of Medicine, the Associate Chief of Research and the Director of the Center for Lung Aging and Regeneration at the Pulmonary, Allergy, Critical Care, and Sleep Medicine Division at the University of Pittsburgh.
+Melanie Königshoff is a Professor of Medicine, the Associate Chief of Research and the Director of the Center for Lung Aging and Regeneration at the Pulmonary, Allergy, Critical Care, and Sleep Medicine Division at the University of Pittsburgh.
 Dr. Königshoff is a highly productive and innovative researcher and has made seminal contributions to our understanding of WNT signaling in the development of chronic lung diseases, specifically IPF and COPD.
 She has received the ATS Recognition Award for Scientific Accomplishments in 2022.
 Teaching and Mentoring have always been basic pillars in her professional life and one of the most rewarding activities.
 She has served as the director of the International Graduate Program “Lung Biology and Disease”, the founding director of the Physician-Scientist Training program, as well as the Munich International Training Autumn School during her tenure at the Helmholtz Zentrum and Ludwig-Maximillian’s University of Munich.
-Currently, Dr. Koenigshoff is involved in divisional and departmental physician-scientist postdoc programs at the University of Pittsburgh and serves as the Co-Director of the Pulmonary T32.
+Currently, Dr. Königshoff is involved in divisional and departmental physician-scientist postdoc programs at the University of Pittsburgh and serves as the Co-Director of the Pulmonary T32.
 Within her own labs, she has directly supervised and mentored more than 35 Post-Doctoral Fellows, MD Fellows, PhD students or undergraduate students, which have received further career development and independent grants, including ERC Starting Grants, Emmy Noether Young Investigator Group, F32, K08, K99/R00, and ATS Foundation Grants.
 Several former trainees are faculty in highly ranked academic institutions world-wide.

 Description: